-Founded in 1954, Mid-Central States Orthopaedic Society to provide sharing, discussion and collaboration among orthopaedic surgeons in an eight-state area – Arkansas, Colorado, Iowa, Kansas, Missouri, Nebraska, Oklahoma, Wyoming, and states adjacent thereto.
-The organization’s primary mission is to host an Annual Meeting that brings members together to learn and collaborate on the latest surgical, diagnosis and treatment trends, technology and techniques, providing better care to patients. www.MidCentralStatesOrthoSociety.com
+Mid-Central States Orthopaedic Society was founded in 1954 to provide sharing, discussion and collaboration among orthopedic surgeons in an eight-state area – Arkansas, Colorado, Iowa, Kansas, Missouri, Nebraska, Oklahoma, Wyoming, and states adjacent thereto.
+The organization’s primary mission is to host an Annual Meeting that brings members together to learn and collaborate on the latest surgical, diagnosis and treatment trends, technology and techniques, providing better care to patients.

-Mid-Central States Orthopaedic Society provides orthopaedic surgeons in the Midwest a format for discussion on technique and state of the art advances in appliance and medical care to better serve their patients.
+Mid-Central States Orthopaedic Society provides orthopedic surgeons in the Midwest a format for discussion on techniques and state of the art advances and applications to medical care in order to better serve their patients.
 Through our Annual Meeting, we give members the opportunity to advance themselves, their skills, their network and their practice.

 Initiated by Dr. Charles Rombold of Wichita, Kansas, the concept was modeled off of Central States Orthopaedic Club, founded in 1912.
 Dr. Rombold was instrumental in discussing his ideas with his colleagues in Kansas, as well as in five adjoining states, and felt that other surgeons could also benefit from this kind of collaboration.

 The first organized meeting of The Mid-Central States Orthopaedic Society, Inc. was held in Kansas City, Kansas at the University of Kansas Medical Center on January 9, 1954.